bigtreetech/docs/docs/Panda_Breath.md

 2. Prepare the Mounting Insert

-Print the mounting insert (*please contact customer service to receive the print files*), remove the factory screw from the center of the right-side crossbar, and insert the printed part into the crossbar channel.
+Remove the factory screw from the center of the right-side crossbar, and insert the printed part into the crossbar channel.

 <img src=img/PandaBreath/Xinstall01.jpg width="300"/>